 Mass Analyzer

 The last step of GC/MS is mass analysis.
-The ions created at the ion source are electrically drawn out of the source and into the mass analyzer (known as a quadrupole).
+The ions created at the ion source are electrically drawn from the source and into the mass analyzer (a quadrupole).
 The quadrupole is a mass filter constructed of four metallic bars of opposing polarity.
-A radio frequency (rf) current is applied to two poles opposite each other and direct current (dc) is applied to the other two opposing poles.
-A voltage differential between the rf and dc currents send the masses of choice on an unimpeded trajectory within the boundaries of the quadrupoles.
-Think of the quadrupole as an 'adjustable mass filter'.
-It can be tuned to allow only molecules of a certain charge and mass to go through, and in doing so it allows other ions with other masses to fly off into the vacuum waste (and not be detected).
-The ions (which were specifically selected for a given charge and mass) are then detected by a photomultiplier tube (or some other) detector.
+A radio frequency current (rf) is applied to two poles opposite each other, and a direct current (dc) is applied to the other two opposing poles.
+A voltage differential between the rf and dc currents sends the masses of choice on an unimpeded trajectory within the boundaries of the quadrupoles.
+Think of the quadrupole as an adjustable mass filter.
+It can be tuned to allow only molecules of a certain charge and mass to go through, and in doing so, it will enable other ions with other masses to fly off into the vacuum waste, and not be detected.
+The ions, which were specifically selected for a given charge and mass, are then detected by a photomultiplier tube (or some other) detector.

 The operator can then view the data collected by the GC/MS in the form of a chromatogram and mass spectrum.
 The chromatogram is a graphical representation of the signal produced by each ionized analyte.
-Time is displayed on the x-axis and signal intensity on the y-axis.
+Time is displayed on the x-axis, and signal intensity on the y-axis.
 The area of each peak is proportional to the amount of analyte present.
 And, using known standards, can be used to calculate the analyte’s actual concentration.
-The retention time is used in the identification of the analyte.
-The mass spectrum is a graphical representation of the mass to charge ratio (m/z) on the x axis and abundance on the y axis.
-Identification based on mass spectra is very specific.
+The retention time is used to identify the analyte.
+The mass spectrum is a graphical representation of the mass-to-charge ratio (m/z) on the x-axis and abundance on the y-axis.
+Identification based on mass spectra is precise.